-- Completed 6 or more course units for letter grades - · Received no grades lower than a C - Completed all courses on time with no I, NR, or GR grade notations
+- Completed 6 or more course units for letter grades - Received no grades lower than a C - Completed all courses on time with no I, NR, or GR grade notations

-A student who is found by the Office of Student Conduct to have violated the Code of Academic Integrity of the University of Pennsylvania, or who has received a sanction of suspension or greater for a violation of the Code of Student Conduct, is not eligible for Dean's List in the academic year in which the violation occurred.
+Students who have received a sanction of probation or greater for a violation of the Code of Academic Integrity, the Code of Student Conduct, or the Sexual Violence, Relationship Violence, and Stalking Policy are not eligible for the Dean's List in the academic year in which the violation occurred.
 The Dean's List citation will be removed from the transcript if the finding occurs after this honor has been posted or if the violation occurs during the summer term following the academic year in which this honor was awarded.

-Failing
+Failing Grades